Skip to main content

 Regional Service Providers Grantees

-Applicants will work closely with DELC to:
+Regional Service Providers work closely with DELC to:

-• Build collaborative partnerships with regional providers;
+• Build collaborative partnerships with other regional partners;

 • Develop and implement culturally responsive, equity-centered Infant and Early Childhood Mental Health Consultation;